C&O desk: Diplomatic Reception Rooms

 The desk was subsequently loaned to the White House at some point between 1969 and 1974.

 White House

-In March 1975 Conger, who had by then become the White House Curator, placed the C&O desk in the Oval Office Study.
+In March 1975, Conger, who had by then become the White House Curator, placed the C&O desk in the Oval Office Study.
 He wrote a memo to Gerald Ford noting the new historic items recently placed in the room including the desk, which was still on loan.
 Presidents Gerald Ford, Jimmy Carter, and Ronald Reagan all used the desk in this room just next to the Oval Office.

-After a series of mergers, the newly-named Chessie System merged with Seaboard Coast Line Industries on November 1, 1980, to form the new CSX Corporation.
-CSX kept the Van Sweringen brothers' offices in Terminal Tower until finally vacating them in 1986.
+After a series of mergers, the newly named Chessie System merged with Seaboard Coast Line Industries in November 1980, to form the new CSX Corporation.
+CSX kept the Van Sweringen brothers' offices in Terminal Tower until vacating them in 1986.
 In 1987, during the presidency of Ronald Reagan, the C&O desk was donated by the CSX Corporation to the White House.